 How quickly do you need care?
 If a person or unborn baby could die or be permanently disabled, it is an emergency.

 Call 911 or the local emergency number to have the emergency team come to you right away if you cannot wait, such as for:

 - Stopped breathing

 - Head injury with passing out, fainting, or confusion

-- Injury to neck or spine, especially if there is loss of feeling or inability to move
+- Injury to neck or spine, particularly if there is loss of feeling or inability to move

 - Electric shock or lightning strike